haroonpuzhakkal07-pixel/ecommerce-sql-analytics-system/README.md

 ## Key Insights

-- Identified the top revenue-generating product categories.
-- Analyzed customer spending behavior across orders.
-- Ranked sellers based on total generated revenue.
+The analytics layer of this project enables:

+- Identification of top-spending customers
-- Evaluated monthly revenue trends.
+- Analysis of monthly revenue trends
+- Detection of high-performing sellers
+- Discovery of best-selling products
+- Revenue contribution analysis by category
-- Monitored low-stock inventory items.
+- Inventory monitoring through low-stock alerts

 ## Query Optimization